dorischioma/oil-giants-financial-analysis/README.md

  ![ROE %](https://github.com/dorischioma/oil-giants-financial-analysis/blob/main/ROE%20%25.png/)

 In 2022, these oil and gas gaints had an exceptional ROE, indicating high returns for it's shareholders.
-While in 2023, ExxonMobil and Chevron had an ROE of 16.9% and 13.2% respectively, which is still considered high and reflects strong profitablity and efficient use of equity, On the other-hand Shell had a moderate ROE in 2023, which means that the company is generating a reasonable return for it's shareholders but may not be operating at peak efficiency.
+While in 2023, ExxonMobil declined sharply,ExxonMobil and Chevron had an ROE of 16.9% and 13.2% respectively, which is still considered high and reflects strong profitablity and efficient use of equity, On the other-hand Shell had a moderate ROE in 2023, which means that the company is generating a reasonable return for it's shareholders but may not be operating at peak efficiency.

 ### Liquidity Ratio: Can They Handle Short-Term Financial Pressure?
 **Current Ratio:**